- Professor Roger Jeffery

 Topics interested in supervising

 I am now accepting very few new graduate students.
-I am currently supervising PhD students in the following areas: * Child waste-pickers and schooling in Delhi; * Female Dalit pradhans in Maharashtra * Indigenous knowledge and crop patents in India; * Forest management and carbon in North-East India.
-Recently completed theses include: * On-line activism and the Rana Plaza disaster; * Caste and guru pujas in South India; * Gendered spaces in Dooars tea gardens; * Old age homes in Goa; * Fertility in Pakistan.
+I am currently supervising PhD students in the following areas: Child waste-pickers and schooling in Delhi; Female Dalit pradhans in Maharashtra; Indigenous knowledge and crop patents in India; Forest management and carbon in North-East India; nationalist politics in India.
+Recently completed theses include: On-line activism and the Rana Plaza disaster in Bangladesh; Caste and guru pujas in South India; Gendered spaces in Dooars tea gardens; Old age homes in Goa; Fertility change in Pakistan.

 If you are interested in being supervised by Roger Jeffery, please see the links below for more information: